 From these nine characteristics, you can easily judge what temperament type best represents your baby.

-About 35 percent of babies might be harder to fit neatly into one category (5).
-They present characteristics of different temperament types, but not clearly enough to be part of one of the three groups below:
+About 35% of babies are harder to fit neatly into one category (5).
+They present characteristics of different temperament types but not clearly enough to be part of one of the three groups below:

 Babies with Easy Temperaments